chocobearz/reversi/README.md

 [AI vs. AI Comparison](#ai-vs-ai).

 #### Note on Julia optimization}
-In general programmers tend are to be most comfortable with programming in row major fashion as they begin learning in languages such as C and C++, Python and Java.
+In general programmers tend to be most comfortable with programming in row major fashion as they begin learning in languages such as C and C++, Python and Java.
 Python, however, is a special case where `numpy` can handle can adjust storage to both row and column major variants, but is most often coded for row